Niels-Bohr-Institute-XNS-StructBiophys/Marbles/README.md

 ```

 ## Contacts <a name="contacts"></a>
-For bug reports, issues and whatnot contact simone.orioli[at]nbi.ku.dk.
+For bug reports, issues and whatnot contact Simone Orioli at simone.orioli[at]nbi.ku.dk.
+If you want to engage in scientific collaborations using marbles, contact Lise Arleth at arleth[at]nbi.ku.dk.

+## License

 ## Aknowledgments <a name="acknow"></a>
 Thanks to N. Skar-Gislinge and S. A. R. Kynde for writing part of the routines in the code, M. N. Pedersen for useful comments and suggestions and Nordforsk Fund for funding.